 MuleSoft chief product officer Mark Dao says that until now, companies have had to use a combination of technical content management solutions and generic social engagement tools to build developer portals and drive engagement.

-Dao asserts that API Community Manager can fuel an API ecosystems and increase engagement – all in a single product without writing any code.
+Dao asserts that API Community Manager can fuel an API ecosystem and increase engagement – all in a single product without writing any code.